civol/HDLRuby/README.md

 ```

-#### Type compatibility and casting
+#### Type compatibility and conversion

-When two types are not compatible together, operations, connection or
+HDLRuby is strongly typed which means that when two types are not compatible
-transmission between two expression of these types are not permitted.
+together, operations, connection or transmission between two expression of
-The compatibility rules between two types are as follows:
+these types are not permitted.
+The compatibility rules between two types are
+as follows:

 1. The basic types are not compatible with one another.

-2. Two types of different bit width are not compatible together with two
-   exceptions:

-   - Two vectors of unsigned of are compatible together whatever their
-     respective size may be.

-   - Two vectors of signed of are compatible together whatever their respective
-     size may be.

-3. Two types of different endianness are not compatible together.

-3. Vectors are compatible if they have the same width and if their sub
+2. Two vector types are compatible if and only if the have the same range
-   types are compatible.
+   and the same base type (i.e., the type of their elements).

-4. Hierarchical types are compatible if the have the same sub types names
+4. Hierarchical types are compatible if and only if they have the same
-   and if each sub type of same name are compatible.
+   subtypes names and each subtype of same name are compatible.

 The type of an expression can be converted to one of another type using a
-casting operator.
-Please refer to section [Casting operators](#cast) for
+conversion operator.
+Please refer to section [Conversion operators](#conversion)
-more details about such an operator.
+for more details about such an operator.

+__Note__:

+- For the unambiguous cases, conversion operators will be implicitly added,
+  please refer to section [Implicit conversions](#implicit) for more details.

 #### Declaring new types